tanya1280mishra/Deep-learning-networks-for-stock-market-analysis-and-prediction/README.md

 By incorporating these techniques, we aim to push the boundaries of stock prediction within this research project.

-This code is combination from various sources.
+This code is combined from various sources.